WolfThatMoos/PTCGPExtras/README.md

 This may change in the future if there's enough demand for users to create needles themselves.
 Just understand creating the needles is simple, not easy. _And very tedious_.

 ### How do needles get created?
 What makes it different than Arturo's or other ones I've seen?
-The needle image I use is not created from using Arturo's Screenshot() function.
-Instead I use a function that dumps the raw pixel value data directly into RAM.
-It uses a multidimensional array containing specific capture coordinates to create a "fingerprint" of the card.
+The needle image I use is created by dumping the raw pixel value data directly into RAM.
+It uses a multidimensional array containing specific capture coordinates to create a "fingerprint" of a card.
 The fingerprint is unique not only to the card, but to the card's specific slot (1-5).
 The fingerprint is then stitched together with 4 more fingerprints, creating a single hand print. _(The same card type for the remaining slots, ultimately creating one needle image file with the data in it representing that card type, in all card slots.)_